-Figure 6: Smoothed contours showing the time trajectories of the first three vocal theor resonances tabledler FI, E2, St during a single utterance of the sentence "Do all the old rogues abjure weird ladies?" for six fluent subjects (ST to SB.
-Similar transitional features stepeidally in F1 and F2 contours) corresponding to particular phonetic features in the sentence are found to be present for each subject.

-in detail, and compared with the corresponding transitions in the format trajectories for the cerebral pakied speakers, using the following criteria: (1) the formant frequencies were rising or descending, and the interrelationship between the first and second formants), and, provided that the transitions for the cerebral pakied the durations of the transitions.
-(3) the frequency range of the transitions, and (4) the maximum rate of change of the formantic, and the the acting acts the formation.

-These criteria were chosen because there is some evidence that each of them is related in a complex way to the dynamic movements of the articulators during continuous speech (Stevens and House (1956), Stevens, House and Paul (1967), Ohman (1967)): the formant nattern appears to be an indicator of the correct movements of the articulators, the duration of the transitions would appear to be an indication of the time taken for the articulators to move from one position to another, the frequency range of the formant transition could be interpreted in terms of the range of tongue movement (in both the inferior-superior and anterior-posterior dimensions), and the maximum rate of frequency change during a transition appears to be an indicator of the relative velocity of the articular movements.
+Figure 6.
+Smoothed contours showing the time trajectories of the first three vocal tract resonances labelled F. F. R. 28 during a single utterance of the sentence "Do all the old roques objure weird ladies?" for six fluent subjects (ST to SB.
+Smiles transitional features lespecially in F1 and F2 contoursi corresponding to particular phonetic features in the sentence are found to be present for each subject. in detail, and compared with the corresponding transitions in the formant trajectories for the cerebral pulsied speakers, using the following criteria: (1) the formant brattern during the transitions (i.e., whether the formant frequencies were rising or descending, and the inter-leationship between the first and second formants), and, provided that the transitions for the cerebral passive that the transitions for the cerebral passive that the provided that the transitions of the cerebral passive that the provided that the transitions of the cerebral passive that the cerebral passive that the provided that the transitions of the cerebral passive that the provided that the transitions of the cerebral passive that the cerebral passive that the provided that the provided that the cerebral passive that the cerebral pa These criteria were chosen because there is some evidence that each of them is related in a complex way to the dynamic movements of the articulators during continuous speech (Stevens and House (1956), Stevens, House and Paul (1967), Ohman (1967)): the formant nattern annears to be an indicator of the correct movements of the articulators, the duration of the transitions would appear to be an indication of the time taken for the articulators to move from one position to another, the frequency range of the formant transition could be interpreted in terms of the range of tongue movement (in both the inferior-superior and anterior-posterior dimensions), and the maximum rate of frequency change during a transition appears to be an indicator of the relative velocity of the articular movements.
 These relationships are tenuous, complex, and have not been fully investigated, although many speech researchers consider that an understanding of these dynamic acousticrelationships would be a highly significant step in helping to unravel some of the mysteries of the production and perception of speech.

-Results of formant trajectory studies

-From this investigation, the most frequently occurring abnormal acoustic effects found in the speech of cerebral palsied speakers, and possible physiological interpretations can be summarised as follows.
+Results of formant trajectory studies From this investigation, the most frequently occurring abnormal acoustic effects found in the speech of cerebral palsied speakers, and possible physiological interpretations can be summarised as follows.